-- 1. Immunization records shall not be required for school age children. - 2.
-Permission for specialized summer activities shall be maintained. - 3.
+1. Immunization records shall not be required for school age children.

+- 2. Permission for specialized summer activities shall be maintained. - 3.
 Emergency information and medical permission sheet shall be maintained at camp site.

 - 1. Children arriving for after-school care shall be provided with a nutritious snack. - 2.
-Sack lunches may be utilized provided 1/3 of the minimum daily nutritional requirements are met.
-The center shall provide a method to supplement lunch's not meeting requirements. - 3.
 Mid morning snacks shall be provided for all children who are in care for more than 3 hours prior to lunch.
-Mid afternoon snacks shall be provided for all children. - 4.
-Vending machines in school age settings are acceptable provided they are not the only source of snacks and/or beverages.

-5. Milk is not required to be served in rural day camp settings.
-Lunches must provide foods from the cereal, protein, and fruit and vegetable groups.
+Mid afternoon snacks shall be provided for all children. - 3.
+Vending machines in school age settings are acceptable provided they are not the only source of snacks and/or beverages. - 4.
+Milk is not required to be served in rural day camp settings.